A Flintstones Christmas Carol: Broadcast and release

-The special premiered on the American Broadcasting Company on November 21, 1994.
+The special premiered in syndication on November 21, 1994.
 It has been rebroadcast in later years, by Boomerang and Canada's YTV.
+In recent years, Boomerang's broadcasts of the special have aired as part of Warner Bros.
+Discovery's All I Watch for Christmas holiday campaign.
+In 2024, MeTV Toons aired the film as part of the network's "Tis' the Season for Toons" event.

 On September 26, 1995, Turner Home Entertainment initially released A Flintstones Christmas Carol on VHS in their Turner Family Showcase collection, debuting 24th among children's video rentals in the United States in October of the same year.
 Warner Home Video released it on DVD in Region 1 on October 2, 2007.
 An included bonus was "Christmas Flintstone", an episode from Season 5 of The Flintstones.